josephrocca/diy-perchance-api/README.md

 await api('my-generator-name', 'the [a=animal.selectOne] is amongst the other [a.pluralForm]]');
 ```

-note that switching between generators takes a while, so if you need to regularly call a bunch of different generators you'll probably either want to import all your generators into one, or create multiple apis
+Note that switching between generators takes a while because puppeteer needs to navigate to the new page, so if you need to regularly call a bunch of different generators you'll probably either want to import all your generators into one, or create multiple apis.

-here's a webserver server template: https://glitch.com/edit/#!/perchance-api-template
+Here's a webserver server template: https://glitch.com/edit/#!/perchance-api-template

-call it like this: mydomainname.com/my-generator-name/[output]
+Call it like this: https://perchance-api-template.glitch.me/my-generator-name/[output]